 The image, “Migration,” suggests that beneath surface appearances are complex layers of systems.
 If we only see the surface of nature we are not getting the whole picture.
 If we only see the surface of ourselves or others we do not understand the depths and complexities of the human experience.
 Surfaces appear real but often give false evidence; or at best, only rudimentary knowledge.

-“Kingdom” – Seventh Petition
+The Seventh Petition

 But free us from what holds us back, give us power to live as you intended and created us to live.
 Ameyn

 In the time this prayer originated Ameyn was a solemn oath that sealed agreements and guaranteed the honoring of promises made.
 The image of the seventh petition “Kingdom” is a batik painting picturing a grove of trees, strongly rooted in the earth, yet dancing in the wind with the joy of being.
 I learned from a TED talk by Suzanne Simard that a stand of trees communicates by their massive root systems.
 The trees in “Kingdom” are connecting both what is below and what is above as they communicate with each other.